zafarkhaja/jsemver/README.md

 Installation
 ------------
-To install the Java SemVer libary add the following dependency to your Maven project.
+To install the Java SemVer library add the following dependency to your Maven project.

 **Current stable version**